Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test1_clue_analysis(gemini).md

 ### Informed Clues: 5/5
 **Excellent - Outstanding**

-Both samples are specific to movies, focusing on visual storytelling, sound design, acting, and emotional impact.
+Both samples are specific to movies, mentioning visual narratives, moving images, and screen presentation.
 They avoid the word 'movie' effectively.

 ✅ Strengths:
 - Generally specific and relate to correct answer